inspec/inspec/docs-chef-io/content/inspec/cli.md

 > **Note**

 > With a version of Chef InSpec above **6.0.0**, using a signed profile with Chef InSpec commands is going to be mandatory behaviour by default.<br>
-> To use an unsigned profile with Chef InSpec CLI commands, you will need to provide an additional CLI options `--allow-unsigned`.
-You can also set an environment variable `CHEF_ALLOW_UNSIGNED` for the same.<br><br>
+> To use an unsigned profile with Chef InSpec CLI commands, you will need to provide an additional CLI options `--allow-unsigned-profile`.
+You can also set an environment variable `CHEF_ALLOW_UNSIGNED_PROFILE` for the same.<br><br>
 > See the [Signed InSpec Profiles](/inspec/signing/) for more information on InSpec signed profiles and profile signing process.

 ## archive